-17 Reportable Accidents, Incidents and Injuries
+18 Reportable Accidents, Incidents and Injuries

-17.1 Reportable Injuries
+18.1 Reportable Injuries

-- 17.1.1 Reportable injuries include any personal injury to:
+- 18.1.1 Reportable injuries include any personal injury to:

 - (a) Contractor Personnel;

 - (b) any CP Personnel; or

 - (c) to any third party on CP Property.

-17.2 Reportable Accidents
+18.2 Reportable Accidents

-- 17.2.1 Reportable accidents include any occurrence that results in:
+- 18.2.1 Reportable accidents include any occurrence that results in:

-- (a) damage to railway tracks, right of way, buildings or other CP Property;
+- (a) damage to railroad tracks, right of way, buildings or other CP Property;

-- (b) damage to Railway Equipment;
+- (b) damage to railroad equipment;

 - (c) damage to CP highway vehicles;

-- (d) release of dangerous goods;
+- (d) release of hazardous material;

 - (e) spill or loss of transported commodities; and

-- (f) a threat to the environment.
+- (f) any threat to the environment.

-17.3 Reportable Incidents
+18.3 Reportable Incidents

-- 17.3.1 Reportable incidents include: - (a) unintended movement of Railway Equipment; - (b) failure to provide track protection for Workers when required; - (c) movement of Railway Equipment beyond authorized limits; - (d) operation of Railway Equipment by an unqualified person; - (e) unauthorized handling of a track switch; - (f) damage, vandalism or tampering with any railway signals, structures or railway safety device; - (g) seepage, leakage, spills of, or other contamination from, Hazardous Materials; - (h) actual, threaten or suspected security related incidents; - (i) slides, washouts or other on-track obstructions; or - (j) any occurrence that may disrupt the movement of trains or affect safe rail operations.
+- 18.3.1 Reportable incidents include: - (a) unintended movement of railroad equipment; - (b) failure to provide track protection for Workers when required; - (c) movement of railroad equipment beyond authorized limits; - (d) operation of railroad equipment by an unqualified person; - (e) unauthorized handling of a track switch; - (f) damage, vandalism or tampering with any railroad signals, structures or railroad safety device; - (g) seepage, leakage, spills of, or other contamination from, Hazardous Materials; - (h) actual, threaten or suspected security related incidents; - (i) slides, washouts or other on-track obstructions; or - (j) any occurrence that may disrupt the movement of trains or affect safe rail operations.

-18 Reporting
+19 Reporting

-18.1 Emergency Reporting
+19.1 Emergency Reporting

-- 18.1.1 In the case of an emergency, Contractor Personnel must call: - (a) 911, where this emergency response system exists, or - (b) the local police, fire or emergency department; and - (c) in all cases, also the CP Police Services Communication Center at toll free 1-800-716-9132 from any Canadian or U.S. location.
+- 19.1.1 In the case of an emergency, Contractor Personnel must call: - (a) 911, where this emergency response system exists, or - (b) the local police, fire or emergency department in all cases; and - (c) CP Police Services Communication Center- 1-800-716-9132.

-18.2 Accident, Incident, Injury Reporting
+19.2 Accident, Incident, Injury Reporting

-- 18.2.1 When an accident, incident or injury occurs on CP Property, the Contractor must: - (a) immediately report it to the Manager In Charge or to the NMC; and - (b) follow instructions given to protect the scene. - 18.2.2 CP does not report Contractor Personnel injuries to WCB.
+- 19.2.1 When an accident, incident or injury occurs on CP Property, the Contractor must: - (a) immediately report it to the - (i) CP Police Services Communication Center 1-800-716-9132; and - (ii) CP Manager-in-Charge - (b) follow all instructions given to protect the scene. - 19.2.2 CP does not report Contractor Personal Injuries to WCB.
 Such WCB reporting remains the Contractor's responsibility.

-18.3 Information to Report
+19.3 Information to Report

-- 18.3.1 Information required with the initial report includes: - (a) type of incident; - (b) date and time of occurrence; - (c) location (mileage, subdivision, building, yard or other physical description); - (d) identity of person(s) involved or injured (company & name);
+- 19.3.1 Information required with the initial report includes: - (a) type of incident; - (b) date and time of occurrence; - (c) location (mileage, subdivision, building, yard or other physical description); - (d) identity of person(s) involved or injured (company & name); - (e) description of any hazardous materials involved; - (f) type & unit number of any railroad equipment or vehicle involved; - (g) description of occurrence, damage and/or injury, and cause if known; - (h) description of any emergency response; - (i) name and contact information of person making the report; and - (j) any such other information that CP may require.

-- (e) description of any dangerous goods or Hazardous Materials involved; - (f) type & unit number of any Railway Equipment or vehicle involved; - (g) description of occurrence, damage and/or injury, and cause if known; - (h) description of any emergency response; - (i) name and contact information of person making the report; and - (j) such other information that CP may require.
+19.4 Environmental Incidents and Spills

-18.4 Environmental Incidents and Spills
+- 19.4.1 In the event of an environmental incident or spill that could have a negative impact on the environment, the Contractor must immediately: - (a) report the incident to the Operations Center, the Manager-in-Charge, and the designated CP contact as per the governing agreement relating to the Work; - (b) take all reasonable actions to contain the spill; - (c) respond in accordance with its emergency response plan; and - (d) provide CP with the following information; - (i) description of location and surrounding area, including any sensitive environmental areas nearby (e.g., rivers, parks, sewers); - (ii) type and quantity of substance released;

-- 18.4.1 In the event of an environmental incident or spill that could have a negative impact on the environment, the Contractor must immediately: - report the incident to the NMC, the Manager In Charge, and the designated CP Contact as per the governing agreement relating to the Work; - (b) take all reasonable actions to contain the spill; - (c) respond in accordance with its emergency response plan; and - (d) provide CP with the following information; - (i) description of location and surrounding area, including any sensitive environmental areas nearby (e.g., rivers, parks, sewers); - (ii) type and quantity of substance released; - (iii) cause of spill or deposit, if known; and - (iv) details of any immediate action taken or action proposed to be taken to contain spill and recover substance.
+- (iii) cause of spill or deposit, if known; and - (iv) details of any immediate action taken or action proposed to be taken to contain spill and recover substance.

-18.5 Additional Contractor Requirements
+19.5 Additional Contractor Requirements